jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/resource-monitoring/alarm-template.md

 1. Enter JD Cloud Console-Monitoring Menu-Alarm Management-Alarm Template, click the tag of **Customized Alarm Template** and enter the customized alarm template list page.
 ![自定义模板](../../../../../image/Cloud-Monitor/9-mb-zdy-0.png)

-2. Click **View**, then you can view the details of the customized alarm template.
+2. Click **View**, then you can view the details of the customized alarm template, i.e., details of trigger conditions and information of associated alarm rules.
 ![模板详情](../../../../../image/Cloud-Monitor/9-mb-zdy-xq.png)

 ### Add Template
 1. Enter JD Cloud Console-Monitoring Menu-Alarm Management-Alarm Template, click the tag of **Customized Alarm Template** and enter the customized alarm template list page.
+You can view the template name, resource type, trigger condition count, rule association or not and other information.
 ![自定义模板](../../../../../image/Cloud-Monitor/9-mb-zdy.png)

 2. Click **Add Alarm Template**, complete alarm template name, select resource type, complete template description information and triggering conditions for this template, and click **Complete Creation** to save a new template created.